Camping World Stadium: High school football

+Armed forces football

+From 1960 to 1964, the stadium hosted the Missile Bowl, a game that matched two of the country's top military service football teams.
+The Vietnam War resulted in a lack of service teams and the canceled in 1965.

 Soccer

 The playing surface is large enough for use in international soccer matches, and it was a venue for the 1994 FIFA World Cup.
 In five matches, attendance averaged over 60,000 per match.
 In 1996, Olympic soccer matches in both the men's and women's competitions were held at the stadium.

 It hosted the USISL A-League Orlando Sundogs in 1997.
 It also hosted the Major League Soccer All-Star Game in 1998.
 The stadium was the home of Orlando City SC, a soccer team in the USL Pro League.
 In 2013, the investment group that owned that club was awarded an expansion team in Major League Soccer.
 They spent their 2014 season in USL Pro at ESPN Wide World of Sports Complex in Lake Buena Vista while Camping World Stadium was being renovated.

 During the 2013 season, Fifth Third Bank owned naming rights to the field for Orlando City matches.
 Its name during those matches was Fifth Third Bank Field at the Citrus Bowl.

 Orlando City played their final USL Pro match at Camping World Stadium on September 6, 2013.
 They won the USL Pro Championship over Charlotte Eagles, 7–4, before a crowd of 20,886.
 The last soccer event held at Camping World Stadium before its renovation was an international friendly between the women's teams of the United States and Brazil.
 The U.S. won the match, 4–1, before a crowd of 20,274.

 Orlando City, now playing in Major League Soccer, returned to Camping World Stadium for the 2015 and 2016 seasons.

 The Orlando Pride, the National Women's Soccer League 2016 expansion team owned by Orlando City SC, played in Camping World Stadium while the Orlando City (now Exploria) Stadium was completed.

 Camping World Stadium was one of the venues for Copa América Centenario in June 2016.
 Three group stage matches were held there, Paraguay vs Costa Rica on June 4, Bolivia vs Panama on June 6 and Brazil vs Haiti on June 8.

 The stadium hosted the Mexico national football team vs. Guatemala "MexTour" on April 27, 2022.

 The 2022 Florida Cup exhibition soccer match between Arsenal and Chelsea, 4–0, had an attendance of 63,811, a record crowd for a soccer match at the stadium.

+The stadium was also one of twelve venues to host the 2025 FIFA Club World Cup.